 For years, the United States officially condemned these settlements—branding them an obstacle to peace—but avoided outright calling them illegal to avoid the possibility that Israel would face international sanctions.
 A 1978 State Department legal opinion stated that Jewish settlements in occupied territory are not admissible under international law, yet President Ronald Reagan stated in a 1981 interview that the settlements were “ill-advised” but “not illegal.”
 George H.W.
 Bush was the first president to link the amount of aid that Israel would receive to its settlement building, deducting the cost of settlement construction from U.S. loan guarantees.
 However, Clinton later allowed exemptions for settlement construction in East Jerusalem and for “natural growth.”
 In 2004, George W. Bush wrote a letter to Israeli Prime Minister Ariel Sharon recognizing that the “new realities,” or settlements, would make it impossible for Israel to revert to pre-1967 borders in any peace agreement.
 Most administrations came to believe that Israel would keep its three largest settlement blocs in exchange for ceding other land to the Palestinians in any peace deal, thinking it unrealistic that Israel could force so many of its citizens to leave the settlements.
 While the Obama administration took actions to shield Israel from political movements that sought to penalize Israeli businesses operating in the West Bank, it also delivered a rebuke of Israel’s settlements by abstaining from a UN Security Council vote declaring the settlements illegal.

-As it has done with other components of the Israeli-Palestinian conflict, the Trump administration has pivoted toward a view of Jewish settlements that is markedly pro-Israel.
+As it did with other components of the Israeli-Palestinian conflict, the Trump administration pivoted to a view of Jewish settlements that was markedly pro-Israel.
 In November 2019, U.S. Secretary of State Mike Pompeo voiced disagreement with the 1978 State Department opinion, saying civilian settlements in the West Bank are “not, per se, inconsistent with international law,” and not an obstacle to the peace process.
 The announcement prompted more than one hundred members of Congress to sign a letter of disapproval [PDF].
-Commenting on the move, CFR’s Gordon wrote that “if there was already a yellow light from the United States for settlement expansion, the [Trump] administration just turned it green.”
+Then CFR Fellow Gordon wrote that “if there was already a yellow light from the United States for settlement expansion, the [Trump] administration just turned it green.”